josephbudd/kickwasm/README.md

-# kickwasm version 3.0.0 experimental because syscall/js is experimental
+# kickwasm version 3.0.1 experimental because syscall/js is experimental

 I didn't realize that the go syscall/js package was experimental.
 With go version 1.12 I found that out the hard way.

 There fore **Kickwasm is EXPERIMENTAL**.
 Its current primary scope is to keep up with the changes in the EXPERIMENTAL go syscall/js package.
 Kickwasm is currently compatible with go version 1.12.

+## Framework changes in version 3.0.1

+Added some missing documentation.

 ## Framework changes in version 3.0.0